 In the hands of the judiciary, however, the power became limited and eventually superfluous.
 In Fox v.
 Ohio (1847), the Supreme Court upheld an Ohio law that punished the “passing” or “uttering” of counterfeited money.
 The Court reasoned that the actual act of counterfeiting was an offense directed at the federal government, whereas uttering counterfeited money was a “private harm” within a state’s police power.
+Moreover, the Court noted, England had distinguished between the two offenses, making counterfeiting a treasonous offense, but the passing or “uttering” of counterfeit coin was neither “treason nor misprision of treason.”
 As the Supreme Court of South Carolina explained in State v.
 Tutt (1831): “The offence against the Government of the United States consists in discrediting its currency.
 That against the State in defrauding its citizens.
 The offence against the State is certainly of the more palpable and dangerous character.”
 The result is that although the federal government has exclusive power to punish the actual act of counterfeiting, states have the concurrent power to punish the passing of counterfeited currency.
 The federal and state governments possess concurrent power to punish the possession of devices for making counterfeited money.
 Baender v.
 Barnett (1921).

 Congress passed the first anti-counterfeiting statute in 1790.
 The current federal prohibition on counterfeiting is found in 18 U.S.C. §§ 470–513 (2004), which generally provides for an unspecified fine or imprisonment of not more than twenty years, or both, for its violation.